 PLAY by Comme des Garçons | プレイ コム デ ギャルソン– DSMG

 Free shipping above 10,000¥

 Rei Kawabukos little side project started back in 2002.
 Polish artist Filip Pagowski designed the simple heart logo and submitted it to Comme des Garçons.
-In the beginning there was never the intention to make a standalone line solely based on the logo.
+In the beginning, there was never the intention to make a standalone line solely based on the logo.
 It eventually just happened to start off.
 Just some simple basic pieces which never go out of style.
 Not bound to any seasonal change or trends.
 I’m really a big fan of PLAY by Comme des Garçons and love to pick up some of their pieces here and there.
-Unfortunately their prices in Europe are ridiculous.
+Unfortunately, their prices in Europe are ridiculous.
 Just recently I was visiting Berlin and checked out their local PLAY store.
-Don’t even bother buying anything there expect you want to pay double the Japanese prices.
-Much to my regret it’s not that easy to buy CDG PLAY stuff from Japan because most of the time the more sought after pieces are sold out.
+Don’t even bother buying anything there except you want to pay double the Japanese prices.
+Much to my regret, it’s not that easy to buy CDG PLAY stuff from Japan because most of the time the more sought-after pieces are sold out.
 Make sure to check back on Ciacura regularly if you want a certain piece.
 They often restock their products.

 Just recently I became a huge fan of the Japanese brand which aims to fuse technical outdoor apparel with modern design.
 Everything is made in Japan and their quality is always on point.
 Buy some of their socks as well.

 MasterPiece Bags | マスタピース – MSPC Store